 Applying for a high-risk merchant account

-Even if you’re in a high-risk industry, you can still control some factors when it comes to getting approval from Authorize.net, or from another payment processing company.
+Even if you’re in a high-risk industry, you can still control some factors when getting approval from Authorize.net or another payment processing company.
 These tips can help you get started: • Start saving documents now.
 Payment processing companies may ask for as many as six months’ worth of bank statements and several years’ worth of tax returns.
-They’ll want to see how successful your business is and make a note of your sales, as well as the rate of customer returns. • Mitigate chargebacks.
+They’ll want to see how successful your business is and make a note of your sales and the rate of customer returns. • Mitigate chargebacks.
 If possible, use sales strategies to reduce your return rates, especially if they’re high.
 Find out the source of these returns.
-For example, are customers dissatisfied with the product, or did they feel that it wasn’t described accurately?
-With better customer communication, you can reduce customer returns, which is critical for getting a merchant account approved. • Stash your cash in the bank.
+For example, are customers dissatisfied with the product, or did they feel it wasn’t described accurately?
+With better customer communication, you can reduce customer returns, which is critical for approving a merchant account. • Stash your cash in the bank.
 Merchant processing companies like to see a healthy bank account with good cash backing, especially if you’ve been running your business on a cash basis.

 Choosing a high-risk merchant processor company

-There are a number of high-risk merchant processing companies on the market now, but as with any business, each one operates differently, with varying regulations, limitations, and benefits.
+There are several high-risk merchant processing companies on the market now, but as with any business, each operates differently, with varying regulations, limitations, and benefits.
 Here’s what you should look for:

 Does the merchant processor work with your industry?

-This may not be the case, so it’s important to find this out from the get-go.
+This may not be the case, so finding this out from the get-go is important.
 Some payment processing companies, for example, are still reluctant to take on cannabis or property management companies.
-Likewise, some merchant processing companies actually specialize in serving these specific industries and may be able to offer valuable services that you’ll need.
+Likewise, some merchant processing companies specialize in serving these specific industries and may be able to offer valuable services that you’ll need.

 Fair pricing policies